Clarification of Questions on Emptiness

 No, because then nothing would have individuality.
 Also, as we saw, there are certain defining characteristics that are just impossible.
 For instance, the self doesn’t have the characteristics of being static and partless.
 We imagine that they have those defining characteristics, but that’s incorrect.

-To go back to this example of the water, pus, and nectar: we shouldn’t think that it’s liquid that the three types of beings are seeing as water, pus, or nectar.
+To go back to the example of the water, pus and nectar, we shouldn’t think that it’s liquid that the three types of beings are seeing as water, pus or nectar.
 Even being liquid is mentally labeled.
-You see, that’s the example of the blank cassette – that it’s actually a liquid from its own side and the three groups are perceiving it differently.
-And there’s not even the defining characteristic on the side of the object here that by its own power wraps it in plastic and makes it a knowable thing, and makes a very solid boundary between the molecules of whatever it is and the molecules of the air on the other side – nothing like that.
-Nevertheless, when we are not analyzing through our electron microscope, it’s a conventional object and we can validly see it and it validly functions.
-And as it says in the texts, then you have to be satisfied with it; that’s enough.
+You see, that’s the example of the blank cassette, that it’s actually a liquid from its own side, and the three groups are perceiving it differently.
+There’s not even the defining characteristic on the side of the object here that by its own power wraps it in plastic and makes it a knowable thing and makes a very solid boundary between the molecules of whatever it is and the molecules of the air on the other side – there’s nothing like that.
+Nevertheless, when we are not analyzing through our electron microscope, it’s a conventional object, and we can validly see it, and it validly functions.
+As it says in the texts, then we have to be satisfied with it.

 Top